wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getoffset-method.md

 ## <a name="parameters"></a>Parámetros
  `document`
- [in] Un puntero al documento para el que se solicita el desplazamiento.
+ [in] A pointer to the document for which the offset is requested.

  `line`
- [in] La línea del documento para el que se solicita el desplazamiento.
+ [in] The document line for which the offset is requested.

  `column`
- [in] Columna del documento para el que se solicita el desplazamiento.
+ [in] The document column for which the offset is requested.

  `pRetVal`
- [out] Un puntero a un `ULONG32` que recibe los desplazamientos.
+ [out] A pointer to a `ULONG32` that receives the offsets.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también